zoel321/nlp-podcast-recommender/NLP-Project-Writeup.md

 Vectorization and Topic Modeling:

-I tried Non-Negative Matrix Dactorization and Latent Semantic Allocation combinations with CV and TF-IDF vectorizers.
+I tried Non-Negative Matrix Factorization and Latent Semantic Allocation combinations with CV and TF-IDF vectorizers.
 Granularity was ultimately prioritized over interpretability.
 For episodes, I used the TF-IDF vectorizer with LSA, which resulted in 15 topics.
 For podcasts, I used the TF-IDF vectorizer with NMF, which resulted in 10 topics (overall interpretable: story, relationship, fitness, women, school, weight loss, art, therapy).